philamp/wedding/README.md

 - nginx

 ## Build
-You can find a git hook script deploy in the folder....
+You can find a git hook script deploy in the folder deploy_scripts Edit 7
-Edit 7